 Are you dreaming of a white Christmas?
 Then, a DIY Homemade Christmas Snow Globe is an absolute must!
 So, let’s create your own little winter wonderland with a craft that is easy, affordable, and mesmerizing to watch!
 Children love snow globes, and it is even more fun when we can involve little people in the process while making them homemade.
-Besides, you can find most of the supplies required for this DIY craft at home.
+You can also find most of the supplies required for this DIY craft at home.
 And to add a personalized touch, ask a child to find a figurine to display in the snow globe.

 - a DIY snow globe container or a recycled jar

-- waterproof figurines (see below)
+- waterproof plastic figurines (see below)

-- *glycerin or mineral oil, or baby oil
+- *glycerin mineral oil or baby oil

-- glitter (use biodegradable glitter if possible)
+- fine glitter (use biodegradable glitter if possible)

 - sequins (optional)